Condor Resources (CVE:CN) Shares Down 15% – Time to Sell?

-Condor Resources Inc. (CVE:CN – Get Free Report) shares traded down 15% on Saturday .
+Condor Resources Inc. (CVE:CN – Get Free Report) traded down 15% during trading on Saturday .
 The company traded as low as C$0.15 and last traded at C$0.17.
-169,559 shares changed hands during mid-day trading, an increase of 226% from the average session volume of 52,055 shares.
+169,559 shares were traded during trading, an increase of 226% from the average session volume of 52,055 shares.
 The stock had previously closed at C$0.20.

 Condor Resources Company Profile